 If you have aortic regurgitation in addition to aortic stenosis,

 replacing your aortic valve will fix both problems.
-Deciding when to have surgery might depend on which problem is more serious and if you have symptoms.
+Deciding when to have surgery might depend on which problem is more serious, how severe the problems are, and if you have symptoms.

 Your doctor might suggest a surgery to repair or replace the mitral valve and replace the aortic valve at the same time.
 But it is more risky to have